zoxpx/pxdocs/content/cloud-references/security/kubernetes/shared-secret-model/_index.md

 series: ra-kubernetes-security
 ---

-The following describes how to setup Portworx security and authenticating Kubernetes as a client to Portworx.
-This model leverages user authentication executed by Kubernetes, then has secures the communication between Kubernetes and Portworx.
-This model protects the storage system from unwanted access from outside Kubernetes.
+The following reference architecture describes how to setup Portworx security to authenticate PVC requests from Kubernetes.
+This model leverages Kubernetes user authentication, which secures access to Namespaces, Secrets, and PersistentVolumes.
+With access already provided and secured by Kubernetes, this reference architecture provides a model to secure the communication between Kubernetes and Portworx.
+Securing Portworx also protects the storage system from unwanted access from outside Kubernetes.

 The following is based on Portworx 2.1.x+ with security.